GiuseppeVizzari/GiuseppeVizzari.github.io/_posts/2025-6-1-It-is-too-expensive.md

 ---
-title: 'Is it too expensive to preserve a morality?'
+title: 'Is it too expensive to have a reasonable fair-use regulation?'
-description: "A hard ."
+description: "The CEO of Getty Images says it's getting too expensive to to fight copyright battle against the GenAI industry.
+So much to much establishing a fair use discipline in the GenAI era?"
 date: 2025-6-1
 permalink: /posts/2025/6/It-is-too-expensive
 tags: